ec-jrc/cbm/docs/api_sentinel_images.md

 * The service applies a simple rule to exclude duplicate chips for the same date (e.g. in tile overlaps).
 However, a location may be in a multiple orbit overlap, which will generate denser time series than the usual 5 day repeat cycle of the A and B sensors.
 Thus, you may need to shorten the time window in order not to exceed the 24 chip limit.

 * The server has a simple caching mechanism.
-If you run the query again, with a larger time window, it will only generate the new chips, taking the rest from cache.
-This should be used to create longer time series.
+If you run the query again, for the same location, with a different time window, it will only generate the new chips and return the rest from cache.
+This can be used to create longer time series faster.
+In case you do not want the cashed chips, you can request only the new chips by changing slightly the location.

 * The cache is flushed regularly, typically at midnight (CET).